Siqsuruq/money-tcl-package/README.md

-# Money Class Documentation
+# Money Package Documentation

-The `money` class is a simple and flexible money-handling package built using the NX framework and `math::decimal`.
+The `money` package is a simple and flexible money-handling package built using the NX framework and `math::decimal`.
 It provides utilities for common monetary calculations like addition, subtraction, percentages, and rounding.

 ---

-## Class Properties
+## Object Properties

 - **`version`**: (Default: `"1.0.2"`)
   The version of the `money` package.